pikasTech/pikadoc-en/docs/source/Pikascript 拓展模块开发流程.md

 This is normal because we did not write implementations for the classes of the Math module before, and we will write implementations for those classes below.

-For the convenience of module management, we put all the implementation files in the pikascript-lib folder, the
+For the convenience of module management, we put all the implementation files in the pikascript-lib folder.

 ![](assets/131120029-81c9b91f-2669-40cf-86da-78d72bce81c8.png)